 - PHP Layer—There isn’t much to say here.
 They run PHP-FPM (PHP FastCGI Process Manager) for PHP.
 It allows your website to scale, too.
 A perfect solution if you have great ambitions.

 - Database Layer—Like most hosts, Flywheel is powered by MySQL.
 MySQL is nearly three decades old.
-Its wide use is due to the fact that it’s a brilliant tool and is accompanied by great performance.
+Its wide use is due to the fact that it’s a brilliant tool and is accompanied by a great performance.

 These are the major technical components that power a site running on a Flywheel server.
 The results are incredibly fast, secure, and reliable WordPress installations that keep websites running on them at the top of their game.